phatak-dev/blog/_posts/2014-12-15-implementing-shuffle-in-mesos.md

 {% endhighlight %}

-## Step 5 : Serve the local file using a HTTP server
+### Step 5 : Serve the local files using a HTTP server

+Once we write the files to disk, we start a http server which serves these output files to reduce tasks.

 {% highlight scala %}